15 May 2018

 The knack of interaction design

-Ganked from a Twitter thread I ranted in March 2017.
+A slightly refined version of a Twitter thread I ranted in March 2017.
 I should turn this into a proper article someday.

-Via @vgr I learn that some people cannot visualize things in their “mind’s eye”
+Via @vgr I learn that some people cannot visualize things in their “mind’s eye”.

-I am reminded of something I realized years ago about the Secret Talent Behind Interaction Design
+I am reminded of something I realized years ago about the Secret Talent Behind Interaction Design.

 For a while I thought clients were so often astonished at this because of the obvious brilliance of my design solutions.